 Ice cream that brings people together.
 Every holiday we release a collection of ice creams that are truly made for the table.
 Flavors designed to be shared because that’s the point of the season—coming together with the ones we love.
 This year’s Splendid Holiday collection features heritage ice creams.
 Traditional flavors, with a bit of an edge, that we’ve loved sharing with our family and friends over the years.
 And we hope you will, too.

 Mouth-filling and palate-gripping.
-The Darkest Chocolate ice cream with a super-cool peppermint finish.
+The darkest chocolate ice cream with a super-cool finish.

 Real chocolate ice cream is difficult to make without shortcuts, which is why it took Jeni more than five years to perfect the base of this flavor—Darkest Chocolate ice cream packed with as much Fair Trade cocoa as possible.
 To make this holiday favorite, we infuse bittersweet chocolate ice cream with sharp peppermint.
 It’s as rich and dense as the inside of a chocolate truffle.
 But has a super-cool mint finish, like a rush of cool air on the palate.
 Scoop it into a steaming cup of hot cocoa or alongside a slice of chocolate layer cake.

 Roasted sweet potatoes scented with nutmeg and Vietnamese cinnamon.
 Studded with handmade, hand-torched marshmallows.